skip to Main Content

 Yet he stayed kind—without a doubt.

-He chose not to pass his pain to a child—
+He chose not to pass his pain to the child—

 To me, that wasn’t a small choice.